Does capitalization matter in email addresses?

 Can you use numbers in an email address?

-To maintain a professional appearance, you may wish to avoid using numerals in place of letters, such as [email protected].
+To maintain a professional appearance, avoid using numerals in place of letters, such as [email protected].

 Can you use special characters in an email address?